ohara-ai/sdk/REACTIVE_ADDRESS_RESOLUTION.md

 ### Test Scenario 1: Deploy Contract

 1. Visit `/contract-testing`
-2. Deploy a contract (e.g., ScoreBoard)
+2. Deploy a contract (e.g., GameScore)
 3. Navigate to `/demos/leaderboard`
 4. ✅ LeaderBoard component should automatically use the new address